Australia in World War I: Battle of Bullecourt

 In March 1917 two 'flying columns' from the 2nd and 5th Divisions pursued the German back to the Hindenburg Line, capturing the town of Bapaume.
 On 11 April, the 4th Division, consisting of the 4th and 12th Brigades, assaulted the Hindenburg Line in the First Battle of Bullecourt.
 The battle was a disaster, with over 3,000 casualties and 1,170 taken prisoner by the Germans.
 On 15 April the 1st and 2nd Divisions were struck by a German counterattack at dawn near the town of Lagnicourt, by a force of up to 23 battalions as the Germans attempted to take advantage of the weakness that had developed in the Allied line following the British offensive at Arras.
-The Australians were initially forced to abandon the town to the Germans and in the process several artillery batteries were lost, however, at 7:00 am a successful counterattack was launched by four Australian battalions, resulting in the town being recaptured and the guns reclaimed.
+The Australians were initially forced to abandon the town to the Germans and in the process several artillery batteries were lost.
+At 7:00 am a successful counterattack was launched by four Australian battalions, resulting in the town being recaptured and the guns reclaimed.
 Later, on 3 May two brigades of the 2nd Division—the 5th and the 6th—took part in the Second Battle of Bullecourt, where they succeeded in taking sections of the Hindenburg Line and eventually managed to hold most these gains until they were relieved by the 1st Division.
 On 7 May the 5th Division was committed to relieve the 1st, remaining in the line until the battle ended in mid May.
-While the battle resulted in a victory for the Allies, the effort cost the AIF some 7,482 casualties and ultimately ended plans to expand the AIF to a sixth division.
+The battle resulted in a victory for the Allies, but the effort cost the AIF some 7,482 casualties and ultimately ended plans to expand the AIF to a sixth division.